google/comprehensive-rust/src/async/pitfalls/blocking-executor.md

 - A simple fix is to use `tokio::time::sleep`.
 Now, the `sleep` calls are `async` and they are properly scheduled by the executor.
 - Another fix would be to `tokio::task::spawn_blocking` which spawns an actual thread and transforms its handle into a future without blocking the executor.
 This thread is also scheduled as part of the executor's threadpool to grant better performance.

+- You should not think of tasks as OS threads.
+They do not map 1 to 1 and most executors will allow many tasks to run on a single OS thread.
+This creates multiple gotchas:
+  - For instance, using `std::sync::mutex` in an `async` runtime is very dangerous.
+When you lock the mutex in a thread then yield the executor using `.await` the thread might try to lock the mutex once more in a different task.
+Hence, prefer `async` alternatives like `tokio::sync::mutex`.
+  - Thread-local storage should also be used with care in async contexts as it doesn't map to specific tasks.
+  - Device drivers sometimes map to specific OS threads (for instance CUDA.)
+Prefer `tokio::task::spawn_blocking` when dealing with those.
+  - Some C libraries rely on thread local storage as well.

 </details>